stavrosan/Photography-portfolio/README.md

 # React + Vite + Tailwind CSS

-This project is a modern web application built using React, Vite, and Tailwind CSS.
+This project is a modern photography portfolio built using React, Vite, and Tailwind CSS.
 It provides a fast development experience and an efficient, responsive design framework.

 ## 🚀 Features